 Figure 4.1.x-1: Privacy protection of AIoT device ID in inventory with filtering information

+The AIoT Device has a pre-configured initial Temp ID, the Network (the ADM) also have the initial Temp ID stored together with the device long term key, KAIOT in the AIoT Device profile.

 1. Step 1-6 of clause 6.2.2 (Procedure for Inventory) or clause 6.2.3 (Procedure for command) of TS 23.369 [2] is performed.
 The AIoT_Inventory request or the AIoT_Command_request contains the filtering information.

 Editor’s Note: issues related filtering information is FFS.

-2. The AIOTF shall retrieve AIoT device IDs that match with the filtering information.
-Then, the AIoTF shall compute the list of T-IDs for the AIoT device IDs as specified in clause B.D.

-Editor’s Note: whether AIOTF or ADM computes and checks T-ID is FFS.

-Editor’s Note: in case AIOTF computes T-ID, how the KAIoTF is derived in ADM and how AIOTF retrieves the KAIoTF is FFS.
-In case ADM computes T-ID, the impact of interaction between AIOTF and ADM and the analysis of load of ADM is FFS.

-NOTE: Construction of the list can happen later, but before step 8.

-Editor’s Note: How to address paging all case (i.e. paging message does not contain filtering information) is FFS.

-Editor’s Note: whether AIOTF can acquire device ID from ADM is FFS.

-Editor’s Note: whether and how to address Replay attack (e.g., replay RANDAIOT_n to track the same T-ID) or DoS attack (e.g., energy depletion in AIoT device) is FFS.
+2. The AIOTF sends AIoT_DeviceID Request to ADM to fetch the device IDs and current Temp IDs (i.e. T-IDn list) of multiple AIoT devices identified by filtering information.
+Filtering information is included in the request.

+Base on local policy, AIOTF determines whether or not to fetch Kaiotf from ADM.
+If an AIOTF key is needed, an AIOT key indication is included in the message.
+Kaiotf is derived from Kaiot in the ADM as, Kaiotf = HMAC (TIDn), using Kaiot as the key.

+The ADM sends AIoT_DeviceID Response to the AIOTF.

-3. The AIoTF shall include the filtering information and RANDAIOT_n in an Inventory Request and send the Inventory Request to the NG-RAN.
+The AIoTF shall include the filtering information in an Inventory Request and send the Inventory Request to the NG-RAN.

-The NG-RAN shall send a Paging message containing the filtering information and RANDAIOT_n.
+The NG-RAN shall send a Paging message containing the filtering information.

-5. Upon receiving the Inventory request, the AIoT device shall check if the filtering information matches with the configured filtering information.
-If they match, the AIoT device shall compute a T-ID as specified in clause B.D.
+Upon receiving the Inventory request, the AIoT device checks if the filtering information matches with the configured filtering information.
+If they match, the AIoT device generates a new RANDd, constructs T-IDn+1, and upates T-IDn to T-IDn+1.
+T-IDn+1 is generated as specified in clause B.D.

 If the filtering information does not match, the AIoT device shall stop further processing of the Inventory Request, i.e., the rest of the steps are not performed.

 Editor’s Note: the format of the configured filtering information is FFS.

-Editor’s Note: whether a random number from device is required is FFS

-6. The AIoT device shall include the T-ID in an D2R message and send it to the NG-RAN.
-7. The NG-RAN shall send an Inventory Report containing the T-ID to the AIOTF.8.
-Upon receiving the Inventory response, the AIOTF shall find a matching T-ID.
-If there is a match, the AIOTF shall construct an AIoT_Inventory Notify including the AIoT device ID that corresponds to the received T-ID.
-9. The AIOTF continues with the procedures as specified in clause 6.2.2 or clause 6.2.3 of TS 23.369 [2].
+The AIoT device shall include the T-IDn and RANDd in an D2R message and send it to the NG-RAN.

+The NG-RAN shall send an Inventory Report containing the T-IDn and RANDd to the AIOTF.

+Upon receiving the Inventory response, the AIOTF shall find a matching T-IDn.
+If there is a match, the AIOTF constructs T-IDn+1, and upates T-IDn to T-IDn+1.
+T-IDn+1 is generated in the same way as AIoT device did in step 6.

+AIOTF sends an AIoTID Update Request to ADM.
+Both Device ID and T-IDn+1 are included in the message.

+After receiving the Temp ID update request, the ADM upates T-IDn to T-IDn+1in the AIoT Device profile.

+The ADM sends AIoT_T-ID Update Response to the AIOTF.

+The AIOTF shall construct an AIoT_Inventory Notify including the AIoT device ID that corresponds to the received T-ID.

+The AIOTF continues with the procedures as specified in clause 6.2.2 or clause 6.2.3 of TS 23.369 [2].

 Editor’s Note: Whether network can provide network assigned T-ID to the AIoT device in command procedure is FFS.

 B.D Temporary ID generation scheme